ghodss/kubernetes.github.io/docs/user-guide/kubeconfig-file.md

 This file contains a series of authentication mechanisms and cluster connection information associated with nicknames.
 It also introduces the concept of a tuple of authentication information (user) and cluster connection information called a context that is also associated with a nickname.

 Multiple kubeconfig files are allowed, if specified explicitly.
-At runtime they are loaded and merged together along with override options specified from the command line (see [rules](#loading-and-merging) below).
+At runtime they are loaded and merged along with override options specified from the command line (see [rules](#loading-and-merging) below).

 ## Related discussion